 Recent statistics cited by the State Attorney’s Office show that in Hillsborough County, FL, a domestic violence arrest occurred every 79 minutes (6670/ year) (UCR, 2012 – 2016).
-Although an arrests are common, pleading guilty to any act of domestic violence is not an option for many people.
+Although arrests are common, pleading guilty to any act of domestic violence is not an option for many people.
 When an arrest is made in Hillsborough County, FL, the offense is listed on the arrest report at BATTERY (DOMESTIC VIOLENCE) (BATT1103).

 First, Florida law prohibits any domestic violence charge from being sealed even if you entered a “no contest” plea and the court “withholds” any adjudication of guilt.
 The only way to completely get rid of the criminal record is to make sure the charges are completely dropped or dismissed so that the record can be expunged (if you are otherwise eligible).

 Secondly, just because you were arrested does not mean the case will be successfully prosecuted.
 Domestic violence cases often involve “he said, she said” accusations that are not enough for the “beyond a reasonable doubt” standard.
 For this reason, seek out the services of an experienced criminal defense attorney at the earliest stages of the case.

 When it comes to accusations of domestic violence, false or exaggerated allegations do occur.
 The person who makes the accusation might be confused, angry, or seeking revenge.
 The criminal justice system can be manipulated by someone motivated to make a false allegation.
 That motivation can come from any of the following types of disputes:

 - how to divide property or money after a separation;

 - who gets to live in the family home;

 - how custody or child support will be determined; or

 In other cases, the alleged victim wants the charges dropped because the parties have sought counseling and made changes within their family that ensure another incident will not occur.